das-amlan/Walmart-Store-Sales-Forecasting/README.md

  - `Date`: Week
  - `Weekly_Sales`: Sales for the given department in the given store
  - `IsHoliday`: Whether the week is a special holiday week
-1. `test.csv`: Identical to the `train.csv` file, except the weekly sales are withheld.
+* `test.csv`: Identical to the `train.csv` file, except the weekly sales are withheld.
 The sales must be predicted for each store, department, and date in this file.

-1. `features.csv: Contains additional data related to the store, department, and regional activity for the given dates.
+* `features.csv`: Contains additional data related to the store, department, and regional activity for the given dates.
 The following fields are available:

  - `Store`: Store number
  - `Date`: Week